-Panel 2 – There is No Profile for School Security: Panelists hailing from the security, public safety and public health community will discuss trends in school violence, best practices for creating a more secure campus environment, and the innovative approaches that can enhance school safety.
+Making a school safer requires a collective effort among security, public safety and public health professionals.
+The panel will discuss trends in school violence, best practices for creating a more secure campus environment, and the innovative approaches that can enhance school safety.
 The panel will be moderated by Secure Schools Alliance Executive Director Robert Boyd and panelists hail from the law enforcement and public health professions.

-Panel 3 – When a School Shooting is the Story: Panelists from the media industry (e.g., reporters, editors, publishers and media executives) will explain how decisions are made when covering an instance of school violence and how media reporting can oscillate between valid on-scene fact-gathering and sensationalized, excessive coverage.
+Panelists from the media industry will explain how decisions are made when covering an instance of school violence and how media reporting can oscillate between valid on-scene fact-gathering and sensationalized coverage.